 Berberine also stimulates the release of nitric oxide (NO).
 This is a signaling molecule that relaxes arteries, increasing blood flow and lowering blood pressure, which also protects against atherosclerosis (11).

 5. Berberine Benefits For Candida

-Its symptoms can range from fungal nail and skin infections to eczema, ADD, depression, and anxiety.
+Its symptoms can range from a fungal nail and skin infections to eczema, ADHD, depression, and anxiety.
 It may even make you crave carbohydrates.
 Tackling Candida should never just be left to one thing, it takes a multi-pronged ‘attack’ to reverse Candida overgrowth.